A Comprehensive Child Development Program

 The program has led in efforts to improve the cognitive abilities of young children.
 Studies have indicated that Head Start children score higher than comparable non-Head Start children in preschool achievements tests that measure these abilities.
 The studies also show that Head Start children perform equal to or better than their peers when they enter regular school, and there are fewer grade retentions and special class placements.

-The outreach and training efforts of Head Start programs have helped provide Head Start parents with the knowledge and service they need to build a better life for their children.
-Direct involvement of parents in planning and policy-making has given families an active role in their child’s education in how those services are provided.
-This participation has influenced school systems across the county to do likewise.
+The outreach and training efforts of Head Start programs have helped Head Start parents gain new skills and knowledge that can help build a better life for their family.
+Direct involvement of parents in planning and policy-making has given families an active role in their child’s education.
+Every parent is encouraged to participate in some level with their child while in Head Start/Early Head Start.